a-azad/Food.Drink.Business.Value.Mapping/index.md

 ### Step Three: Application Development | Visualization (15% of the overall project)
 The result of this project will be a customizable map.
 A user should expect to:

-1- Provide values for map discretization.
+* Provide values for map discretization.
 Seattle map is discretized into blocks.
-2- Select business(es) of interest from a list.
+* Select business(es) of interest from a list.
-3- Read some statistics of each discrete block by hovering over Seattle's map.
+* Read some statistics of each discrete block by hovering over Seattle's map.
 Basic statistics such as:
     - Number of total businesses
     - % of select businesses per block
     - Population
     - Financial metric ($/sqf)
     - Neighborhood local business metric
     - Business performance rate compared
-4- Overall performance maps
+* Overall performance maps

 This is a schematic of the application (webpage) that I will build in delivery of the project.

 ![](pix/final_app.png)

+__Suggestions__
+* Housing market does not react to income/demand in the food industry simultaneously.
+It should be used with caution.
+* The final model should be validated with actual financial records even with very minimum publicly available data.

+### Next